 So how do you convince your brain that you’re safe?
 How do you signal to your brain that it is prudent to switch off the hyperarousal and let the biologically unbreakable, adenosine-fueled sleep drive do its work?

 Are there ways to placate the overactive neurobiological and psychological systems that cause your insomnia?
 There are!

 - Avoid napping during the day.
-The sleep drive is fueled by adenosine, which builds while you’re awake.
+The sleep drive is fueled by the amount of sleep you get.
+The moment you take a nap, you start satiating this drive.
+The sleep drive is also regulated by adenosine, which builds while you’re awake.
 The moment you take a nap, you start draining some of that adenosine from your sleep tank.
-Try to keep that tank as full as possible during the day by not napping.
+Try to keep your tank as full as possible during the day by not napping.

 - Create a sleep runway before you go to bed.
-Staying in full work mode and coming in to land with screeching tires is not a good strategy.
+Staying in full work mode and coming in to land with screeching tires is not an effective strategy.
 Your mind requires a wind-down period before you go to sleep.
-Listen to soothing music because it makes you feel good.
-Read a fiction novel, work on a puzzle, or draw because you enjoy these activities.
-However, it is vital you do these things without any goal orientation.
+People are unique so you may need to try a few activities to determine which is most effective.
+For example: listen to soothing music, read a fiction novel, work on a puzzle, or draw.
+Choose activities you enjoy and are relaxing and soothing because it is vital you do these things without any goal orientation.
 The moment you do something because you think it’s going to help you sleep, you’re defeating the purpose.
-Deliberately trying to relax and avoiding adrenaline put your brain on high alert.
+Deliberately trying to relax and avoiding adrenaline has the paradoxical effect and puts your brain on high alert.

 Use a CBT-I app to help you sleep.

 Apps like Dawn can help you overcome your anxiety and get a good night’s sleep.
 The Dawn app specifically connects you with CBT-I specialists and uses daily lessons to alleviate the anxiety that causes insomnia.

 Learn how to cure your anxiety-related insomnia by scheduling a call with Dawn today.